-The Middle East History and Theory (MEHAT) Workshop is delighted to solicit your participation for the 2012-13 academic year.
-The workshop meets on alternate Wednesdays from 3:00 to 4:30 p.m. in 218 Pick Hall.
-Its aim is to provide a forum for campus scholars (emerging and otherwise) to present new work, receive feedback, and generate interesting and productive discussions across the disciplines.
-As an area studies workshop, we are eager to hear from historians, anthropologists, sociologists, musicologists, linguists, philosophers, theorists, and theologians whose work engages with the Middle East, broadly construed to include South and Central Asia, the Mediterranean, and Africa, over a time span extending from Late Antiquity and the advent of Islam to the present.
-Drafts of dissertation proposals, chapters, and theses are especially welcome, along with other works in progress.
-Papers are generally pre-circulated a week prior to the workshop on the MEHAT listhost to encourage attendance and informed academic discussion.
-If interested, please send an email to firstname.lastname@example.org.
+The Middle East History and Theory Workshop (MEHAT) is excited to solicit your participation for the 2014–15 academic year.
+Its aim is to provide a forum for campus scholars to present new work, receive feedback, and generate discussion across the disciplines.
+As an area studies workshop, we are eager to hear from historians, anthropologists, sociologists, musicologists, linguists, theologians, political scientists, and beyond, whose work engages with the Middle East—broadly defined to include South and Central Asia, the Mediterranean and North Africa, over a time span extending from Late Antiquity and the advent of Islam to the present.
+Drafts of dissertation proposals, chapters, and master’s theses are especially welcome, along with other works in progress.
+Papers are generally circulated a week prior to the workshop on the MEHAT listhost to encourage attendance and informed academic discussion.
+If you are interested, please send an email to firstname.lastname@example.org.

 The workshop will meet on alternate Thursdays from 12:00 to 1:30 p.m. in room 218 of Pick Hall (5828 S. University Ave.).